Thin gap approximations for microfluidic device design

 \section{Abstract}

 Over 125 years ago, Henry Selby Hele-Shaw realized that the depth-averaged flow in thin gap geometries can be closely approximated by two-dimensional (2D) potential flow, in a surprising marriage between the theories of viscous-dominated and inviscid flows.
-Hele-Shaw flows allow visualization of potential flows over 2D airfoils and also undergird important discoveries in the dynamics of interfacial instabilities and convection, yet they have found little use in modeling flows in microfluidic devices, although these devices often have thin gap geometries.
+Hele-Shaw approximation allows visualization of potential flows over 2D airfoils and also undergirds important discoveries in the dynamics of interfacial instabilities and convection, yet it has found little use in modeling flows in microfluidic devices, although these devices often have thin gap geometries.
 Here, we derive a Hele-Shaw approximation for the flow in the kinds of thin gap geometries created within microfluidic devices.
-Although these equations have been reported before, prior work used a less direct derivation.
-Here, we obtain them via a modified Method of Weighted Residuals (MWR), interpreting the Hele–Shaw approximation as the leading term of an orthogonal polynomial expansion that can be systematically extended to higher-order corrections.
+Using the Method of Weighted Residuals (MWR), we reinterpret the Hele–Shaw approximation as the leading term of an orthogonal polynomial expansion that can be systematically extended to higher-order corrections.
+The resulting leading-order equation coincides with the previously derived 2D approximations, but our derivation is shorter and more direct.
+By extending the expansion beyond leading order, we obtain a new reduced model that captures non-parabolic gap-wise velocity profiles and out-of-plane flow effects.
 We provide substantial numerical evidence showing that approximate equations can successfully model real microfluidic and inertial-microfluidic device geometries.
 By reducing three-dimensional (3D) flows to 2D models, our validated model will allow for accelerated device modeling and design.